aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-tables/render-table/_index.md

 Console.WriteLine("\nTable displayed successfully on a page.\nFile saved at location: " + dataDir);
 ```

-### Example source code for Render Table using Aspose.Words for .NET
+### Example source code for Render Table using Aspose.PDF for .NET

 ```csharp
 // The path to the documents directory.